All patients are allowed two visitors per day from their date of admission.

-- If you have had an elective caesarean your birthing partner can stay with you while you are in our High Dependency Unit or Recovery area.
+- If you have had an elective caesarean both of your birthing partners can take it in turn to stay with you whilst you are in our High Dependency Unit or Recovery area.

 - Antenatal services at King George Hospital

-- Download the map showing the new antenatal entrance: King George Hospital external map [pdf] 156KB
+- Download the map showing the new antenatal entrance: King George Hospital external map [pdf] 156K

-We appreciate how important it is to be able to stay in touch with your relatives, so we’ve launched our ‘Thinking of you’ service, so you can send them a letter and some photos.
+We appreciate how important it is to be able to stay in touch with your relatives.
+Use our ‘Thinking of you’ service so you can send them a letter and some photos.

 You can also drop off items such as toiletries and reading materials to our main entrance desk - make sure they are packaged safely with the name and ward clearly marked on them, and we will get them to your loved ones.

 We kindly ask that you do not bring food into our hospitals for patients.
 This is for health and safety reasons as we cannot guarantee how it will be stored or when it will be delivered, and our staff are not legally allowed to heat food that has been brought in.
 However, if you do decide to bring food in, please understand that the Trust cannot accept liability for the way food from outside has been stored and/or prepped.